metosin/compojure-api/README.md

 ### Api Validation

-To ensure that your API is valid, one can call `compojure.api.swagger/validate.
+To ensure that your API is valid, one can call `compojure.api.swagger/validate`.
 It takes the api (the ring handler returned by `api` or `defapi`) as an parameter and returns the api of throws an Exception.
 The validation does the following:

 1. if the api is not an swagger api (does not the `swagger-docs` mounted) and compiles, it's valid
 2. if the api is an swagger api (does have the `swagger-docs` mounted):
    - Ring Swagger is called to verify that all Schemas can be transformed to Swagger JSON Schemas
    - the swagger-spec endpoint is called with 200 responses status

-**TODO**: optionally [validate](https://github.com/metosin/compojure-api/wiki/Validating-the-Swagger-SPEC) the swagger spec itself againt the JSON Schema.

 ```clojure
 (require '[compojure.api.sweet :refer :all])